RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/accumulateby.md

 	gears.operations.AccumulateByOperation<T,​I> accumulator)
 ```

-Add an accumulateBy operation to the pipe.

-The accumulateBy takes an extractor and an accumulator.

-The extractor extracts the data by which we should perform the group by.

-The accumulate is the reduce function.
-The accumulator gets the group, accumulated data, and current record and returns a new accumulated data.
+Iterates through the records in the pipe, groups them based on the provided extractor, and then reduces each group to a single record per group with the accumulator function.

-The initial value of the accumulator is null.
+The initial value of the accumulator is null unless you provide a value initializer operation as a parameter.

 ## Parameters